adam-on-the-internet/dsm-pth/src/assets/rules-archive/1998_11_16/info.md

 ## Summary

 The City amended **Rule 18.
-Call to Order**  as follows:

-> Approve amending Council Procedural Rule 18 to allow temporary Presiding officer to serve as successor Mayor Pro Tem in absence of Mayor and Mayor Pro Tem and to sign all items approved at the meeting.
+Call to Order** "to allow temporary Presiding Officer to serve as successor Mayor Pro Tem in absence of Mayor and Mayor Pro Tem and to sign all items approved at the meeting."

 ## Documents